 A European mount can be brought to a staffed sampling station that will remove the lymph nodes for sampling, allowing the skull to stay with the hunter.
 Call ahead to ensure the station will be staffed at the time you plan to arrive.

+Yes.
 The DNR does not intend to prevent hunters from moving a deer head and hand-width length of neck outside a CWD-affected county if it is being transported to an approved CWD sampling cooperator, self-service kiosk or staffed CWD testing location to submit the head for tissue removal and testing.
 Heads will be disposed of properly after tissue removal.